ghj0sh/TM2020-Map-Downloader/README.md

 If you dont know how to, go into cmd and type "pip install (whatever)" for all 3.
 This shouldn't be an issue, though.

+The EXE does NOT work with Trackmania-Exchange.
+USE THE PYTHON SCRIPT!

 # How to configure it

 When you run the program once using "python download.py", it'll create a .json file in the folder that you're running it in.